D. Decker, B.A., M.S.

 Symphony Orchestra, and Lawrence Symphony Orchestra.
-Besides playing, I studied some orchestral conducting with Drs.
-George and Zuohuang Chen and horn with Professor David
+Besides playing, I studied some orchestral conducting with the late Dr. George and Dr. Zuohuang Chen and horn with Professor David

 Illinois, to begin the M.S. in Computer

 Science degree program at Northern graduating from NIU, I worked 11 years as a software developer in Kansas City, Missouri, at both Kemper Service

-Company, the transfer agency for Kemper Mutual Funds, and DST Systems, Inc., a record-keeping company for the mutual fund industry.
+Company, the transfer agency for Kemper Mutual Funds, and DST Systems, Inc., a former record-keeping company for the mutual fund industry.

-At Kemper and DST, I developed systems in COBOL, Assembler, C, C++ and CA-IDEAL, and spent two years as an upper-level technical recruiter in DST's Employment
+At Kemper and DST, I developed software in COBOL, Assembler language, C, C++ and CA-IDEAL, and spent two years as an upper-level technical recruiter in DST's Employment

-My final two years at DST were spent in systems programming.
+My final two years at DST were spent in mainframe system programming.

-While at DST, I founded and conducted the DST Symphony Orchestra and the DST Wind Ensemble, both made up of DST employees, their
+at DST, I founded and was the conductor of the DST Symphony Orchestra and the DST Wind Ensemble, both made up of DST Systems employees, their